Fidias Panayiotou

-Fidias Panayiotou (Φειδίας Παναγιώτου; born 10 April 2000), known mononymously as Fidias, is a Cypriot politician, influencer, prankster and YouTuber who was elected as an independent MEP in the 2024 European Parliament election.
+Fidias Panayiotou (Φειδίας Παναγιώτου; born 10 April 2000), known mononymously as Fidias, is a Cypriot politician, influencer, social media personality, and YouTuber who has served as a Member of the European Parliament for Cyprus since July 2024.
+Originally elected as an independent in the 2024 European Parliament election, Panayiotou founded the political party Direct Democracy Cyprus in October 2025.

 Early and personal life

 Fidias was born in Meniko, in the Nicosia District of Cyprus, to an ethnic Greek family.
 During his mandatory military service, he served in the Cypriot Underwater Demolition Team.
-He has a fiancée named Styliana.
+He is married to social media personality Styliana Averkiou.

 YouTube career

 Fidias began posting videos on YouTube in 2019.
 On October 8, 2022, Fidias began a mission to hug Elon Musk after having hugged 99 other celebrities for a video.
 While waiting outside Twitter's headquarters for Musk to appear almost every day, he encouraged his followers to "spam" Elon's mother, Maye Musk, with his request, which she described as "malicious".
 On January 21, 2023, Musk met and hugged Fidias in the headquarters building.

 In January 2023, Fidias announced on Cypriot television his intention to interview every candidate running for the 2023 Cypriot presidential election.
 He hosted 12 out of the 14 candidates; with Nikos Christodoulides and Andreas Mavroyiannis, the two front-runners, not accepting his invitation.

 Through his YouTube channel "Fidias Podcast", he has interviewed various influential personalities, including Nigel Farage, Nas Daily and Andrew Tate.
 As of January 22, 2025, he had more than 2.7 million subscribers on YouTube.

 In September 2023, Fidias uploaded a video of himself freeriding on the Bengaluru Metro in India.
 The management of the train service responded that they would be filing a criminal case against him.

 On October 20, 2023, he continued with a video on travelling across Japan for free with three other YouTubers.
 He travelled on public transportation modes such as buses and trains while skipping on paying for his fare through various means and begging for cash.
 He also passed himself off as a guest of a hotel that he was not staying at to help himself to its breakfast.
 He was criticized for his actions in the video, and made an apology video, which was subsequently deleted.
 YouTube also removed this video along with four others, including a 2022 video in which he travelled across the United Kingdom for free, for violating its community guidelines.